labscript-suite/labscript-devices/docs/source/devices/AD9959DDSSweeper.rst

 This labscript device controls the `DDSSweeper <https://github.com/qtc-umd/dds-sweeper>`_, an interface to the `AD9959 eval board <https://www.analog.com/en/resources/evaluation-hardware-and-software/evaluation-boards-kits/eval-ad9959.html>`_ four channel direct digital synthesizer (DDS) using the `Raspberry Pi Pico <https://www.raspberrypi.org/documentation/rp2040/getting-started/>`_ platform.

+The DDS Sweeper is described in more detail in E. Huegler, J. C. Hill, and D. H. Meyer, An agile radio-frequency source using internal sweeps of a direct digital synthesizer, *Review of Scientific Instruments*, **94**, 094705 (2023) https://doi.org/10.1063/5.0163342 .

 Specifications
 ~~~~~~~~~~~~~~